 Welcome to Boston, Massachusetts, home of the American Revolution.
 Walk the Freedom Trail and visit landmarks of the Revolutionary Era, including the site of the Boston Massacre, famous Faneuil Hall, Paul Revere’s House, the storied steeple of the Old North Church, and Old Ironsides.
 Along the way you will pass through burying grounds where Sons of Liberty are interred.

 If architectural tours interest you then Boston by Foot will bring you through iconic neighborhoods such as Back Bay and Beacon Hill.
 Explore the city’s distinctive architectural styles of the Colonial Era, Federalist Era, and of course the Victorian brownstones of Commonwealth Avenue and Beacon Street.
-In Beacon Hill, visitors view the most photographed street in America, the lavish décor of Louisburg Square, and historic sites along the Black Heritage Trail.
+On Beacon Hill, visitors view the most photographed street in America, the lavish décor of Louisburg Square, and historic sites along the Black Heritage Trail.
 Beyond Beacon Hill is the Charles River.
-Take an architectural cruise with Charles Riverboat Company and see the unique edifices of the MIT Campus while learning about the development of Boston’s Back Bay.

 Boston is full of history and home to the nation’s oldest bar, restaurant, and continuously-operated hotel!
 The nation’s oldest professional ballpark, Fenway Park, is open for tours, as is the nation’s oldest college Harvard University.
 Want to get spooked?
 Go on a ghost tour!
 Interested in Presidents?
 Visit the John F. Kennedy Presidential Library & Museum in Dorchester and the Adams National Historical Park in Quincy.
 Boston is a treasure trove of historical landmarks, sites and museums covering 4 centuries!